Lucius O'Brien (died 1717): Married Life

 After the consideration of other candidates, it was decided he would marry Catherine, the daughter of Thomas Keightley an English courtier and official in Ireland who had links to Queen Anne through his marriage to her aunt Frances, a daughter of Edward Hyde, 1st Earl of Clarendon.

 Lucius and Catherine were married in the early months of 1701, "according to the rights and ceremonies of the Church of Ireland", and the Agreement was signed by Donat his friend Sir Thomas Southwell, Simon Purdon and Henry, Lord Shelbourne.
 The couple started their married life at Stonehall, a property belonging to Donat, and which a short time later became the residence of Henry and Susannah Stafford O'Brien.

 On 7 April 1705, Catherine and Lucius' first son, Edward, was born.

 In 1707 Lucius became a Member of Parliament for Clare.

 Lucius accumulated heavy debts of over £3,000 and despite numerous visits to the court, and even a private interview with the Queen, he was not able to secure the governorship of the Bahamas which he craved.

 Lucius accidentally killed his friend Colonel Hickman, and was to be tried for it.
 The trial took place at the Old Bailey, in London, in September 1713, with a great crowd of his friends present and he was acquitted.
 "So much joy and satisfation was shown in every face for the right that was done to Mr. O'Brien," wrote Thomas.

-On the 1st August 1714, Queen Anne was dead at the age of forty-nine.
+On 1 August 1714, Queen Anne was dead at the age of forty-nine.
 With her died the hopes and aspirations of Lucius and Catherine.
 When the new king, George I arrived in England from Hanover, he brought his own retinue of attendants and favourites, which did not include Queen Sophia, who was in prison on a charge of adultery.
 It was obvious that Lucius’ hopes of a job or a pension were dashed.